Multiscale Data-driven Seismic Full-waveform Inversion with Field Data Study: Acknowledgements

 \section{Acknowledgements}

 This work was co-funded by the U.S. DOE Office of Fossil Energy’s Carbon Storage program and by the Laboratory Directed Research and Development program of LANL under project numbers 20210542MFR and 20200061DR.
+We also thank Dr.~Tariq~Alkhalifah, an anonymous reviewer, and the Associate Editor for their constructive suggestions and comments that improved the quality of this work.